- CAPE COD

 - MARTHA’S VINEYARD

 ant to get gym fit for free?
 The first 50 Boston residents, with I.D., who arrive at Northeastern’s Marino Recreation Center every weekday after its 5 a.m. opening time get to work out in the gleaming fitness center at no charge.
 This isn’t just your average gym.
-There are stairclimbers, treadmills, upright and recumbent exercise bikes, cross-country ski machines, rowing ergometers, elliptical climbers, three basketball courts, 42 free-weight stations, 40 weight machines, a three-lane suspended track, a Treadwall that simulates rock climbing, men’s and women’s saunas, and an atrium with a café.
+There are stairclimbers, treadmills, upright and recumbent exercise bikes, look here if you’ve just asked “what is a recumbent bike” and find the benefits over a upright, cross-country ski machines, rowing ergometers, elliptical climbers, three basketball courts, 42 free-weight stations, 40 weight machines, a three-lane suspended track, a Treadwall that simulates rock climbing, men’s and women’s saunas, and an atrium with a café.
 But you’ll have to get up early to get in.
 Or take the SAT again.

 Northeastern University started in 1898 as the Evening Institute for Younger Men, a night school at the YMCA.
 It was renamed Northeastern University of the Boston Young Men’s Christian Association in 1921.